-That’s the beauty of the slow cooker – it does all the heavy lifting for you.
+This Slow Cooker Swiss Steak with tomatoes (smothered steak) is the ultimate comfort food and a true dump and go recipe, with very little prep time (no precooking required)!
+That's the beauty of the slow cooker - it does all the heavy lifting for you.
 And this Slow Cooker Swiss Steak is no exception.
-Plus, it’s only 8 WW smart points (blue plan) per serving!
+Not to mention, you only need a few ingredients, including:

 I LOVE small appliances and if I had the room I'd buy them all!
 But the slow cooker has got to be my absolute fave small appliance because, as I said, it does the work for me.
 When the Instant pot became a huge trend, I'll admit I was nearly seduced into getting one; like sooo close!
 But then I read this article and it changed my mind: Is the Instant Pot Worth the Hype?